 Having been touted as potential title contenders before Christmas, it’s difficult to pinpoint how things have gone so wrong for Mourinho and Spurs since the turn of the year.

-Mourinho’s natural defensive instincts kicked in somewhere down the line and it fails to get the best out of their attack, which lacks potency when Kane is unavailable according to Robinson.
+Mourinho’s natural defensive instincts kicked in and fail to get the best out of their attack, which lacks potency when Kane is unavailable according to Robinson.

 “I think they’re heavily reliant on Harry Kane, they’re a different animal when he’s on the field,” he said.